BenjaminSchwessinger/Bacter-Tutorial/README.md

 misleading.
 This is because they contain no indication in the uncertainty inherent in what the sequence data tells us of the events they describe.
-Thus, while a single ARG sample may contain features that are well-supported by the data, the same ARG will likeliy contain many features that have little or no support at all.
+Thus, while a single ARG sample may contain features that are well-supported by the data, the same ARG will likely contain many features that have little or no support at all.

 What is needed is some kind of picture of the posterior \_distribution\_